microsoft/autogen/website/docs/Getting-Started.md

 <!-- ### Welcome to FLAML, a Fast Library for Automated Machine Learning & Tuning! -->

-FLAML is a lightweight Python library for efficient automation of machine learning and AI operations, including selection of models, hyperparameters, and other tunable choices of an application.
+FLAML is a lightweight Python library for efficient automation of machine learning and AI operations.
+It automates workflow based on large language models, machine learning models, etc. and optimizes their performance.

 ### Main Features

-* For foundation models like the GPT models, it automates the experimentation and optimization of their performance to maximize the effectiveness for applications and minimize the inference cost.
-FLAML enables users to build and use adaptive AI agents with minimal effort.
+* FLAML enables building next-gen GPT-X applications based on multi-agent conversations with minimal effort.
+It simplifies the orchestration, automation and optimization of a complex GPT-X workflow.
+It maximizes the performance of GPT-X models and augments their weakness.
 * For common machine learning tasks like classification and regression, it quickly finds quality models for user-provided data with low computational resources.
 It is easy to customize or extend.
-Users can find their desired customizability from a smooth range: minimal customization (computational resource budget), medium customization (e.g., search space and metric), or full customization (arbitrary training/inference/evaluation code).
 * It supports fast and economical automatic tuning, capable of handling large search space with heterogeneous evaluation cost and complex constraints/guidance/early stopping.

-FLAML is powered by a [cost-effective hyperparameter optimization](/docs/Use-Cases/Tune-User-Defined-Function#hyperparameter-optimization-algorithm) and model selection method invented by Microsoft Research, and many followup [research studies](/docs/Research).
+FLAML is powered by a series of [research studies](/docs/Research) from Microsoft Research and collaborators such as Penn State University, Stevens Institute of Technology, University of Washington, and University of Waterloo.

 ### Quickstart